kuzmanst88/form-validation-tests-playwright/documentation.md

 a'OR'1'='1@x.io
 SHOW/\*\*/TABLES--@x.a

 These inputs contain SQL injection patterns embedded within the email string.
-If not properly sanitized on the backend, such inputs could exploit database queries—potentially exposing, modifying, or deleting sensitive data.
+If not properly sanitized on the backend, such inputs could exploit database queries—potentially exposing, modifying or deleting sensitive data.

 ---